 How we share and disclose your information

-We may disclose your personal information to our service providers and professional advisors, public and governmental authorities, Accenture companies/affiliates or third parties in connection with Accenture Federal Services’ operation of its business, including any (potential) corporate or commercial transaction.
+We may transfer personal information to our service providers and professional advisors, public and governmental authorities, AFS companies/affiliates or third parties in connection with AFS’s operation of its business, including any (potential) corporate or commercial transaction.
 Such third parties may be located in other countries.
-We do not sell, transfer, or otherwise disclose personal information that we collect from or about you except to the extent necessary to fulfill our business purposes and obligations, to accomplish one of the lawful purposes described in this privacy statement, or in response to your express instructions.
+Before we do so, we shall take the necessary steps to ensure that your personal information will be given adequate protection as required by relevant data privacy laws.

 Your control over your information

 You may be entitled, where provided for under applicable law, to certain rights regarding your personal information.
 These rights could include one or more of the following:

 Request access to the personal information we process about you: this right entitles you to know whether we hold personal information about you and, if we do, to obtain information on and a copy of the specific pieces and categories of personal information.